georgy-p/gendiff/README.md

 ## About

-Gendiff is CLI application that determines the differences between two data structures.
+Gendiff is a CLI application that displays the differences between two data structures.

 ## Options

-- Supported formats: `.yaml`, `.yml` and `.json`
+- Supported formats: `.yaml`, `.yml` and `.json`.
-- Representing reports as *plain text, stylish* and *JSON*.
+- Representing output as *plain text, stylish* and *JSON*.
-- Don't need a full file path.
-Just write a file name.
+- You can specify only file names instead of full path.

 ## Examples